UPDATED: FEBRUARY 17, 2023 | 3 MIN READ

 Do you need a family plan if you’re pregnant?

-All health insurance plans include maternity care as an essential health benefit, even though it’s considered a pre-existing condition, so acquiring insurance while pregnant is something to consider.
-You qualify for coverage even if you are pregnant before coverage takes effect.
-It covers the costs of pregnancy before and after birth.
+All health insurance plans include maternity care as an essential health benefit, even though it’s a pre-existing condition.
+Your individual plan covers the costs of pregnancy before and after birth.
+If you decide to enroll in a family plan once your baby is born, you qualify to enroll during a Special Enrollment Period.

 Is your same-sex spouse covered on your health insurance plan?